Enhanced Home Care for Stroke Recovery (EHC-SR)

 Summary for Health Professionals

-Our home care program for stroke recovery . . .
+Our enhanced home care program for stroke recovery . . .

 Provides expert home care for Edmonton residents recovering from stroke.